ds2-lab/Wukong/README.md

 A fast and efficient serverless DAG engine.

-Paper: In Search of a Fast and Efficient Serverless DAG Engine https://arxiv.org/abs/1910.05896
+Paper: In Search of a Fast and Efficient Serverless DAG Engine (Appeared at PDSW '19) https://arxiv.org/abs/1910.05896

-This branch contains the version of Wukong used during the writing of the paper linked above.
-For the latest work-in-progress version of Wukong, please see the [Latest](https://github.com/Scusemua/Wukong/tree/latest) branch.
+This branch contains the source code of Wukong corresponding to the SoCC 2020 publication, which is a later version than the paper referenced above.

 ## What is Wukong?